routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 # Receive webhook requests

-This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with one of your apps.
+This how-to covers how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with one of your apps.

 Webhook actions are extremely powerful as they can be integrated with any existing system that can receive HTTP requests.